 Transforming Your Personal Carbon Impact

 Change is hard, but we can do it for our families and future generations.
 The suggestions below represent starting points for a plan to cut the carbon output of your life.
 These are just a few of the many possible steps you could take.
 Each of these ideas is likely to require significant effort.
-And, in some cases, significant expense.
+And, in some cases, a significant expense.

 If you choose one big project annually, such as replacing your internal combustion car with an electric vehicle, eliminating excessive carbon-producing foods from your diet, or switching to sustainable sources of clothing, electronics, or groceries, the cumulative reduction over a decade can make a meaningful difference.
-If we all did it, humans could hit the 45 percent goals laid out by the IPCC.
+If we all did it, humans could hit the 45% goals laid out by the IPCC.